 Gran Canaria or Tenerife?

 Which one do we like better?
 We cannot decide.
 Both are amazing and unbelievably beautiful.
 Each has a surprising variety of landscapes and microclimates for an island.
 But if you want to see dessert-like dunes, then head to Gran Canaria.
 If you would rather be near the largest volcano in the Atlantic, then head to Tenerife.
 Of course, you don’t have to choose.
-Just island hop on a quick flight and see both.
+Just island hop on a quick and affordable flight and see both.

 Have you been to Tenerife or Gran Canaria?
 What was your impression?
 Do you like one better than the other?
 Why?